dataliterate/data-populator/README.md

 2. In the same Layer Group, create a Shape Layer (this is your image placeholder).
 Give the Shape Layer a placeholder name in curly brackets – such as ```{image}```.
 The plugin's "Populate with …" command will replace this placeholder with respective image data (PNG, JPG).

-3. Create another Rectangle Layer as your icon placeholder.
+3. Create another Shape Layer as your icon placeholder.
 Give it a placeholder name in double curly brackets, something like ```{{icon}}```.
 Set any of its properties like size, fill color or shadow as desired – all properties will apply to the final icon once populated.
 The plugin's "Populate with …" command will replace this placeholder with respective icon vector data (SVG).

 ### All available Commands: